josephp27/E2Yaml/README.md

 # adding one line at a time
 yml = EyConverter().add_line("SOME_TEXT=true")
 ```
-Note: you can disable logging by not including the second parameter *log=True*
+Note: you can disable logging by not including the second parameter *log=True* and provide better output spacing with *separate=True*

 ## Preserving Words
 Environment variables are delimited by '_' to indicate nesting in YAML and sometimes these characters are also used to define a variable.
 You can choose to preserve the letters by calling this function